MicrosoftDocs/windows-driver-docs/contributor-guide/tools-and-setup.md

 - **Atom**: Most of us use GitHub's Atom Markdown editor: [http://atom.io](http://atom.io).
 It does not require a license for business use.
 It has spell check.

-- **Notepad**: You can use Notepad for a very lightweight option.

-- **Prose**: This is a lightweight, elegant, on-line, and open source Markdown editor that offers a preview.
-Visit [http://prose.io](http://prose.io) and authorize Prose in your repository.

 - **[Visual Studio Code](https://www.visualstudio.com/products/code-vs.aspx)** - Microsoft's entry in this space.

 ## Configure Atom